-Countless times per year I get emails from people saying – I’m heading to Honolulu, what should I see?
+Countless times per year I get emails from people saying – I’m heading to Honolulu, Hawaii, what should I see?
 Well, of course, I always want to know – how much time do you have?
 What do you like to do?
 How much do you want to eat?
-I always pass along my Ultimate Activity List For Oahu, but I wanted to create this fun little guide for those who want to hit all the Instagram hotspots in Honolulu.
+I always pass along my Ultimate Activity List For Oahu, but I wanted to create this fun little guide for those who want to hit all the Instagram hotspots in Honolulu here on Oahu, Hawaii.
 Whether you live here, are traveling here or daydreaming about a trip to Oahu, I’ve put together this colorful collection of some of my favorite spots that you’ve probably seen on my own Instagram if you follow me there.
-Without further ado, the best places to take photos in Honolulu + my Instagram Guide To Honolulu.
+Without further ado, the best places to take photos in Honolulu + my Instagram Guide To Honolulu!

 The Instagram Guide To Honolulu